bradfrost/atomic-design/chapter-2.md

 {% include figure.html src="../images/content/atomic-design-process.png" caption="Atomic design is atoms, molecules, organisms, templates, and pages working together to create effective interface design systems." %}

+Let's dive into each stage and discuss its role in crafting an interface design system.

 ## Atoms
 {% include figure.html src="../images/content/atomic-design-atoms.png" caption="" %}

-If atoms are the basic building blocks of matter, then what are the atoms of our interfaces?
-Atoms include [basic HTML tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element), such as form labels, inputs, and buttons.
+If atoms are the basic building blocks of matter, then the atoms of our interfaces would include [basic HTML tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) like form labels, inputs, and buttons.

 {% include figure.html src="../images/content/atoms-form-elements.png" caption="Atoms include basic HTML tags like inputs, labels, and buttons." %}

-Like atoms in the natural world, these basic interface atoms can't be broken down any further without losing their meaning.
-They serve as the foundational Lego™ blocks that comprise all our user interfaces.
+These basic interface atoms can't be broken down any further without losing their meaning, just like atoms in the natural world.
+They serve as the foundational building blocks that comprise all our user interfaces.

+Each atom in the natural world has its own unique properties.
+A hydrogen atom contains one electron, while a helium atom contains two.
+These inherent chemical properties have a profound effects on their application (for example, the Hindenburg).
+Similarly, each interface atom has its own unique properties, such as the dimensions of a hero image, or the font-size of a primary heading.
+These properties directly influence when they're applied to the user interface.

-In addition to UI They also include more abstract elements like color palettes, fonts, and animations.
+In addition to the tags that make up our user interfaces, atoms can also include more abstract items like color palettes, font stacks, and even invisible UI elements like animations.
+Defining these elemental  promote consistency and cohesion throughout the entire experience.

+{% include figure.html src="../images/content/styleguide-salesforce-colors.png" caption="The style guide for Salesforce1 defines the color palette used throughout the user interface of the application." %}

 When it comes to design systems, it's helpful to Atoms are abstract and aren't often terribly useful on their own, but they provide a useful reference and allow you to see all your global styles laid out at a glance.